Board of Directors

 Allison L. Alexander

-Allison Alexander is General Counsel of Clark Enterprises, Inc., one of the largest privately held companies in the Washington, DC metropolitan area with holdings in real estate, financial markets, venture capital/private equity and other investments.
+Allison Alexander is the Vice President and General Counsel of Clark Enterprises, Inc., one of the largest privately held companies in the Washington, DC metropolitan area with holdings in real estate, financial markets, venture capital/private equity and other investments.
 Ms. Alexander’s career comprises more than 15 years of top tier law firm, in-house legal and investment experience.
 She was previously Senior Vice President and Chief Legal Officer at SCI Ventures, a Maryland-based venture capital firm with over $200 million under management.
 Prior to joining SCI Ventures, she practiced corporate and securities law at DLA Piper, where she advised clients ranging from start-ups to Fortune 500 companies in financing deals, commercial contract negotiations and corporate structuring and compliance matters.
 She received her J.D. degree with honors from University of Maryland School of Law and is a summa cum laude graduate of Syracuse University.
 Ms. Alexander joined the Children’s Law Center Board in 2016 and also serves on the Board of Trustees of the National Center for Children and Families.

 John Bentivoglio is a healthcare enforcement and regulatory partner at Skadden, Arps, Slate, Meagher & Flom LLP in Washington, DC.
 At Skadden, John co-chairs the Guardian ad Litem pro-bono team.
 Previously John served as Associate Deputy Attorney General and Special Counsel for Healthcare Fraud at the U.S. Department of Justice.
 He also served as a professional staff member on the U.S. Senate Committee on the Judiciary under then-Chairman Joseph R. Biden, Jr. John joined the Children's Law Center Board in 2013.